Avanade/DevOpsHOL/continuous-deployment/README.md

 # Shortcut
 Just like in the previous lab, you can use the import functionality with the [DevOpsHOL-CD.json](../source/deploy/DevOpsHOL-CD.json) file to import the release definition to keep from having to create this by hand but you miss out on the joy of learning.

+NOTE: Even if you use this import file, you'll have to go through each job and task to make sure the settings are appropriate since the values in the import file may not match what is in your environment.

 # Next steps